 Pharmacology is a subject that you must understand the process and not to memorize by heart, like memorizing drug names.
 So to study Pharmacology, you should make sure that you know basic medical sciences like anatomy, physiology and biochemistry, because they are connected to each other.

-However, I would say that Pharmacology is one of the most important subjects you should study if you’re a student in medicine, nursing or any health related course dealing with human lives.
-Because you should understand why a patient is presenting with certain clinical signs and symptoms and why you are performing certain investigations and interventions.
+However, I would say that Pharmacology is one of the most important subjects you should study if you’re a student in medicine, nursing, or any health related course dealing with human lives.
+Because, without knowing the drugs and pharmacology, you cannot work as a doctor or treat patients.

 Pharmacology is one of the difficult subjects, yet interesting subject in medical school.
 Your knowledge in Pharmacology will help you throughout your carrier, also one day it will be lifesaving.

-We’ve explained all of the most effective methods to study Pharmacology to cut your study time in half and retain more to score highest marks in your exams.
+We’ve explained all of the most effective methods to study Pharmacology for MBBS and Nursing to cut your study time in half and retain more to score highest marks in your exams.

 Creating a good learning environment allows you to maximize your learning efficiency.
 Combination of effective time management, good reading and note taking skills, Illustration skills, creating effective test taking strategies and your hard work will give you a productive outcome.
 Identify all of your environmental distractions that interfere with your concentration.
 STARVE YOUR DISTRACTIONS, FEED YOUR FOCUS!
 That’s the key to success.